 (Updated April 2016)

-NOTE - Annual weed treatments, with pre- and post-treatment assessments, continued in 2018 and are planned for 2019.
-A possible test area for treatment of Tape Grass is being explored for summer 2019.
+NOTE - Annual weed treatments, with pre- and post-treatment assessments, continued in 2018, 2019 and 2020.
 Once the dates of weed treatments are scheduled, with their one-day pond closings for swimming, fishing & boating, notices are posted around the pond, on the Calendar page of this website and on the weekly Town of Richmond e-News.
+A possible test area for treatment of native Tape Grass was explored for summer 2019, but after study, the Richmond Pond Association voted to "let it be."
+A project group was formed in winter 2019-2020 to study canal restoration, with strategies possibly to include hand weed-pulling of native weeds in some areas, and/or planning for future hydro-raking of the canal.

 The five tributaries tested are: Inlet (passes under road @ Richmond Shores); Clark Brook (aka Mount Lebanon Brook, between boat launch & town beach); Outlet (the dam @ Lakeside Christian Camp); Tracy Brook (@ former Camp Marion White property); Whitewood Brook (southeast corner of the lake).